lambdaclass/cairo-vm_in_go/README.md

 - If its address is `Op1SrcFp` it calculates the direction from Fp register.
 - if it is `Op1SrcAp` then if calculates it if from Ap register.
 - If it is an immediate then checks if the offset 2 is 1 and calculates it from the `Pc`.
-- Finally if its an `Op1SrcOp0` it checks the `Op0` and calculates the direction from it.
+- If its an `Op1SrcOp0` it checks the `Op0` and calculates the direction from it.

 Then it performs and addition or a substraction if the `Off2` is negative or positive.